 Similarly, Sarah Deming, the only female contributor and also a former fighter, writes knowledgeably about the maturation of US Olympic gold medallist Claressa Shields.
 “Maybe her woman strength was finally coming in.
 Claressa now knew that she did not have to defeat her anger; she could distil it and let it flow out through her hands.
 Later, when she played back the tapes of her fights, she would feel the life inside of the work, the basic emotional rhythm.”

-In another strong passage from the same essay, Deming criticizes Oates for her condescending and hostile treatment of female national anthem singers, ring card girls and female fighters in On Boxing:
+In another passage from the same essay, Deming criticizes Oates for her treatment of female national anthem singers, ring card girls and fighters in On Boxing:

 “Oates uses fighters for her own peculiar project: in her case, one of establishing a position for herself alongside such serious, masculine names as Mailer and Hemingway.
 As a woman, she must have been particularly anxious to distance herself from the female flesh on display in the ring.
 All women, even intellectual heavyweights, are subject to being reduced to mere bodies.
-Oates watches the action from very far away and very high up.
-Empathy is a risk in a game of pain.”
+Oates watches the action from very far away and very high up.”

 Here, Deming writes against one of boxing’s chief mythologizers.
 She identifies in her criticism not only the sexism of a society that reduces women to “mere bodies,” but indirectly, the fear of weakness that drives the hyper-literate, male or female, to identify with boxing and use its metaphorical properties to make declarations about reality.